-Dr. Joan Carney is the Director of the Fairmount Rehabilitation Programs within Kennedy Krieger’s Pediatric Rehabilitation continuum.
-These programs include the Specialized Transition Program, the Constraint-induced and Bimanual Movement Therapy Program, and the Community Rehabilitation Program.
-Dr. Carney is also the Director of the Child and Family Support Center at Kennedy Krieger.
+Dr. Joan Carney is an Assistant Vice President of Clinical Programs.
+Programs under her direction include the Fairmount Rehabilitation Programs within Kennedy Krieger’s Pediatric Rehabilitation continuum: the Specialized Transition Program, the Constraint-induced and Bimanual Movement Therapy Program, and the Community Rehabilitation Program.
+Dr. Carney is also the Director of the Child and Family Support Center at Kennedy Krieger, a family-directed multidisciplinary early intervention program providing comprehensive therapy services for children birth through age five years and their families.
+As a part of the early intervention services she also directs the Tethered Oral Tissues Program for infants with breast or bottle-feeding problems.

-In addition, Dr. Carney directs the Inpatient Educational Services Unit and a training grant working with parents and professionals in the community, the Specialized Health Needs Interagency Collaboration project.
+In addition, Dr. Carney directs the Inpatient Educational Services Unit and a training grant partnering with the Maryland State Department of Education working with parents and professionals in Maryland schools and their communities, the Specialized Health Needs Interagency Collaboration project.
 Dr. Carney is also an assistant professor of Physical Medicine and Rehabilitation at the Johns Hopkins University School of Medicine.

 Dr. Carney’s research focus is on the efficacy and best practice protocols for Constraint-induced Movement Therapy (CIMT) and other therapy practices being provided in the clinical programs under her direction.
 Her doctoral dissertation, “The Effects of Constraint-induced Movement Therapy on Activities Important to Independent School Participation of Children with Hemiparesis” represents her strong belief in the need to focus rehabilitation goals on school and community life skills.
 Dr. Carney’s program is currently part of a phase III Multi-site RCT, funded by NIH StrokeNet.
 Her specific interests in this endeavor are in both the physical outcomes and other collateral findings her team has started to document in language and other cognitive domains.